 Connecting to the Holographic Remoting Player

 Follow your app's instructions to connect to the Holographic Remoting Player.
-You will need to enter the IP address of your HoloLens device, which you can see on the Remoting Player's main screen, as follows:
+You'll need to enter the IP address of your HoloLens device, which you can see on the Remoting Player's main screen, as follows:

-Whenever you see the main screen, you will know that you do not have an app connected.
+Whenever you see the main screen, you'll know that you don't have an app connected.

-Note that the holographic remoting connection is not encrypted.
-You should always use Holographic Remoting over a secure Wi-Fi connection that you trust.
+The holographic remoting connection is not encrypted.
+Always use Holographic Remoting over a secure Wi-Fi connection that you trust.